killbill/killbill-email-notifications-plugin/README.md

 The plugin can be ran on a set of Kill Bill multi-tenant instances.
 The various templates and translation files can be uploaded on a per tenant basis using the following keys (for instance with a Locale `en_US`):

-Note that the approach taken here has been to create on template per locale and per type (as opposed to one template per type with an additional set of translation string bundles for each locale):
+Note that the approach taken here has been to create one template per locale and per type (as opposed to one template per type with an additional set of translation string bundles for each locale):

 * Template for invoice creation: `killbill-email-notifications:INVOICE_CREATION_en_US`
 * Template for upcoming invoices: `killbill-email-notifications:UPCOMING_INVOICE_en_US`